carrascco/NotebookApp/README.md

 # Simple Notebook App in Python

 This is a simple notebook application built in Python using Tkinter for the graphical user interface.
-It was created as my first Python project when I was at a beginner level of programming.
+It was created as my first Python project when I was at a beginner level of Python programming.
 The aim of this project was to practice fundamental concepts such as GUI development, file handling, and basic data manipulation.

 ## Features